 Quitting from Soma could produce symptoms such as anxiety, depression, or aggression that may linger beyond the acute withdrawal phase.
 A physician can help you gradually adjust your dosage in a supervised detox to make the detox process more comfortable and less intense.
 Additional medications may likewise be recommended to lessen the symptoms and risks of withdrawal.
-Aside from addressing the physical effects of Soma addiction, inpatient treatment facilities have available psychologists and counselors to help you address other health concerns that you may experience during the withdrawal phase.
+Aside from addressing the physical effects of Soma detox, inpatient treatment facilities have available psychologists and specialists to help you manage other health concerns you may experience during the withdrawal phase.

-Quitting on your own may be easier but withdrawal symptoms from Soma abuse may be uncomfortable, and in some cases even fatal and life-threatening.
-The medical staff in an inpatient treatment facility can help you come up with a program to address your Soma addiction.
+Quitting on your own may be easier, but withdrawal symptoms from Soma detox may be uncomfortable and, in some cases, even fatal and life-threatening.
+The medical staff in an inpatient treatment facility can help you develop a program to address your Soma addiction.
 This program is tailor-fit to your need after carefully assessing your condition and health status.
-Both your physical and psychological concerns will be addressed, and you will be monitored round-the-clock.
-Additional medication may be prescribed to provide relief to your Soma withdrawal symptoms as well as the psychological issues that may arise during this period.
+Your physical and psychological concerns will be addressed, and you will be monitored round-the-clock.
+Additional medication may be prescribed to relieve your Soma withdrawal symptoms and the psychological issues that may arise during this period.

 You should not end your treatment after undergoing medically supervised detox.
-The detox process is only the start of your journey towards overcoming your Soma addiction.
-There are various treatments that you should undertake to ensure that you can maintain your sobriety.
-These programs are identified by your physician during their initial assessment of your health condition and the severity of your addiction.
+The detox process is only the start of your journey toward overcoming your Soma addiction.
+You should undertake various remedies to ensure that you can maintain your sobriety.
+Your physician identifies these programs during their initial assessment of your health condition and the severity of your addiction.
 Aftercare may also be recommended to prevent relapse.

 During your rehabilitation, the staff from your treatment facility will help you identify what caused your addiction and teach you skills that will help you change your behavior patterns and challenge the negative thoughts that led to your addiction.
 Sometimes, the pressures and problems in your life lead you to rely on substances to help you forget about them momentarily.